Cycling in coulee country

 Juneau County's Omaha Trail runs 12½ miles north from Elroy to Camp Douglas, just off Interstate 94, through a short tunnel.
 The Omaha is seal-coated; the other trails are finely crushed limestone.

-Trail passes cost $4 daily, $20 annual.
-The day pass for the Omaha is $1.
+Wisconsin trail passes cost $5 daily, $25 annual.
+The day pass for the Omaha is $2.

-Camping: It's $10-$20 at Elroy's City Park, first-come, first-served.
-Campers can use the showers, picnic areas, playground and concessions at Elroy Commons.
+Camping: Camping is available in Elroy's Schultz Park, first-come, first-served.
+The park includes a pool and showers.
+Campers also can use the showers, picnic areas, playground and concessions at Elroy Commons.